-Dr Li's research lies at the intersection of organisational economics, personnel economics, and labour economics.
-It focuses on the dynamics of informal relationships and explores how firms can use different instruments, such as promises about bonus payments, power, or career prospects, to shape those relationships.
-Dr Li’s research helps inform firms about strategies they may use to align incentives and create organisational value, sheding light on how the organisational design of firms can be a source of their competitive advantage.
+Professor Li's main research area lies at the intersection of organizational economics, personnel economics, and labor economics.
+It focuses on the dynamics of informal relationships and explores how firms can design organizations to align incentives and build trust.
+This research sheds light on how organizational design can be a source of competitive advantage.

-Dr Li has published in leading academic journals such as the American Economic Review, the Review of Economic Studies, AEJ- Microeconomics, Journal of Economic Theory, Journal of Labor Economics, and the RAND Journal of Economics.
-His works have also been featured in media outlets such as the BBC, the Economist, and Quartz, and he has written for Caixin and FTChinese.
+Professor Li has published in leading academic journals such as the American Economic Review, the Review of Economic Studies, AEJ- Microeconomics, Journal of Economic Theory, Journal of Labor Economics, and the RAND Journal of Economics.
+His works have also been featured in media outlets such as the BBC, the Economist, and Quartz, and he has written for Harvard Business Review, Caixin and FTChinese.

 Professor Li earned his BA in economics and math (with high honors) from Wesleyan University, a BSc in applied math (with honors) from Caltech, and PhD in Economics from MIT.